Skip to content

 The Vignanotica Beach, located in Gargano, Foggia, is one of the most captivating beaches in Puglia.
 It is a well-known beach among both tourists and locals.

 Vignanotica boasts a fantastic contrast between white cliffs and vibrant blue waters.
 It is a pebbly beach featuring stunning caves and clear, turquoise waters perfect for swimming.
-It is absolutely amazing that the water is always clear, even when it is windy.
+Amazingly, the water is always clear, even when it is windy.

 In addition, Vignanotica Beach offers a serene atmosphere when the sun goes down.
-As the sun sets behind the cliffs, the shadows begin to extend over the beach, giving it a magical atmosphere.
+The shadows extend over the beach as the sun sets behind the cliffs, giving it a magical atmosphere.
 Most people leave by sunset, guaranteeing your enjoyment of the quiet and peaceful view.

 9. Cala Susca

 Cala Susca is a small, beautiful cove in Monopoli, and it is definitely one of the best beaches in Puglia.
-This gorgeous beach is only around 0.17 km long, but it offers breathtaking scenery and a heavenly panorama.
+This gorgeous beach is only around 0.17 km long, offering breathtaking scenery and a heavenly panorama.

 It is a lovely beach with a sandy bottom and some rocks just a few steps from the water’s edge.
 The sandy shore is a pleasant spot to sit and occasionally cool down in the spray of the waves.